Made in USA vs Offshore: Real Cost Comparison (2026)

 DoD apparel must be 100% domestic from fiber forward (Defense Logistics Agency, 2024).
 For brands chasing federal contracts, this is the strictest origin standard and effectively requires NC knit-mill or vertically integrated US woven supply.

-Citation capsule: The FTC's "all or virtually all" standard carries civil penalties up to $51,744 per violation as of 2023 (FTC, 2023).
-Morning Consult's 2024 consumer survey shows a 27-point willingness-to-pay gap between unqualified and qualified labels.
+Citation capsule: The FTC's "all or virtually all" standard carries civil penalties up to $53,088 per violation as of 2025 (FTC, 2025).
+Unqualified "Made in USA" labels command a meaningfully higher willingness to pay than qualified "Assembled in USA" claims.

 How do CMT and FOB costs compare across the US, Mexico, and Asia?